This post may contain affiliate links, view our disclosure policy.

 The highlight of Day 2 during your Sarasota family vacation is spending the day at the gorgeous Lido Beach.

-The sugary-white sand and clear turquoise water found here are what draws families and vacation goers to Sarasota year after year.
+The sugary-white sand and clear turquoise water found here are what draw families and vacation goers to Sarasota year after year.

 Along with bringing your vacation beach essentials, plan to pack a picnic lunch to eat under the shaded pavilions, or to purchase and enjoy snacks from the Seabreeze Concession.

-The full line-up of amenities offered at Lido Beach include:
+The full line-up of amenities offered at Lido Beach includes: